sous-chefs/maven/README.md

 maven
 -----

-* artifactId: if this is not specified, the resource's name is used
+* artifact_id: if this is not specified, the resource's name is used
-* groupId: groupId for the artifact
+* group_id: group_id for the artifact
 * version: version of the artifact
 * dest: the destination folder for the jar and its dependencies
 * packaging: defaults to 'jar'